sktime/enhancement-proposals/steps/27_BasePkg/step.md

   2. If the datamodule has scalers (or any other artifact) to save, it would save it and return the path of the saved artifact else, return `None`.
 The model saves the model weights using `ModelCheckpoint`.

-  3. After collecting the paths where all the artifacts have been saved from the D2 and M layers, it would create a `artifacts.json` that would save the aritfacts and the place they are saved
+  3. After collecting the paths where all the artifacts have been saved from the D2 and M layers, it would create a `artifacts.yaml` that would save the artifacts and the place they are saved

-     - This would be a cleaner solution that looking over the whole directory to see if scalers are present or not and the `load` would simply read through this json and load everything.
+     - This would be a cleaner solution that looking over the whole directory to see if scalers are present or not and the `load` would simply read through this yaml and load everything.
 So, in case user has decided to exclude anything or D2 layer didnt have anything to save (eg, `scalers` were not initializer), `load` would not face any issues.
      - Obviously, if D2 returns `None` meaning it had nothing to `save` we would raise warnings.

   4. The `pkg` class just performs the reconciliation and make sure if everything is saved in correct places or not.

 - The user loads by specifically calling `pkg.load()` - the only endpoint for loading.
-The user just has to pass the `ckpt_dir` or path to `artifacts.json`.
+The user just has to pass the `ckpt_dir` or path to `artifacts.yaml`.

-  1. The `pkg.load()` reads `artifacts.json` to see what to load and from where to `load`.
-It would load everything present in the `artifacts.json`.
+  1. The `pkg.load()` reads `artifacts.yaml` to see what to load and from where to `load`.
+It would load everything present in the `artifacts.yaml`.

-     - The `artifacts.json` can be created by the user themselves as well, providing them flexibility to load the artifacts of their choice from their own directory.
+     - The `artifacts.yaml` can be created by the user themselves as well, providing them flexibility to load the artifacts of their choice from their own directory.
-       - The artifacts should be in the same directory as `artifacts.json` to prevent any confusion and loading any dangerous artifacts from any random place.
+       - The artifacts should be in the same directory as `artifacts.yaml` to prevent any confusion and loading any dangerous artifacts from any random place.
-     - As we assume users create this json themselves (or this `json` was created by the `save` method which also user controlled), we would assume it is safe to load the artifacts from the paths specified. `pkg.load` would just do the reconciliation and see if the loaded artifacts have been loaded correctly or not.
+     - As we assume users create this yaml themselves (or this `yaml` was created by the `save` method which also user controlled), we would assume it is safe to load the artifacts from the paths specified. `pkg.load` would just do the reconciliation and see if the loaded artifacts have been loaded correctly or not.

-  2. The `pkg.load()` calls internally `datamodule.load()` (if scalers or any other artifact that data module saves is present in the `artifacts.json`) and `model.load()`.
+  2. The `pkg.load()` calls internally `datamodule.load()` (if scalers or any other artifact that data module saves is present in the `artifacts.yaml`) and `model.load()`.

      - If the datamodule has anything to load (like scalers, metadata etc), it will load it otherwise return `None`.
 Similarly, the model loads the model weights using `model._load_from_checkpoint()`.
      - The `pkg` class just performs the check if everything is loaded correctly and if there is no error or issue.